USask-BINFO/SV-JIM/README.md

  1. Update the provided SV-JIM config file to reflect the target input sequence information and update any setting values you wish to change from the defaults
  2. Create the files for the `refSeqsFile` and `qrySeqsFile` to specify only the target genome/assembly chroms/contigs to be considered during the pipeline's execution
 	- See `grep` command suggestion in the Configuration section above for assistance
- 3. Note: If the input read files cannot/won't be fetched from SRA, please ensure the read's fastq file is unzipped and is named '<LR Accession>.fastq' consistent with the value provided in the config file to ensure
+ 3. Create the file for the `readFilesList` to specify which read accessions are to be included during execution.
-Snakemake will not make an attempt to prefetch them unnecessarily.
+	- Note: If any of input read files cannot/won't be fetched from SRA, please preprocess the file name to ensure the read's fastq file is unzipped and renamed to '<Accession>.fastq' to prevent unnecessary prefetching using SRATools.

 #### B) Perform a dry run: